 This is a summary of the results of a clinical trial (called a 'study' in this document) - written for:

 - Members of the public and - People who took part in the study.

-This summary is based on information known at the time it was written (August 2021).
+This summary is based on information known at the time it was written, following study completion.